WRF-GC/wrf-gc-release/README.md

 # WRF-GC | A two-way coupled meteo/chem model

-(Currently one-way coupling from WRF to GEOS-Chem)
+This repository (`wrf-gigc`) holds the `chem` directory for the WRF-GC model, which contains all the custom code necessary to run WRF-GC under a WRF installation and a built-in version of GEOS-Chem (currently `12.2.1` official version)

-This repository (`wrf-gc-public`) holds the `chem` directory for the WRF-GC model, which contains all the custom code necessary to run WRF-GC under a WRF installation and a built-in version of GEOS-Chem (currently `12.1.1`)
+**This version of WRF-GC is version:** `1.0`

 (c) 2017-2019 Haipeng Lin <linhaipeng@pku.edu.cn>, Xu Feng <fengx7@pku.edu.cn>, Tzung-May Fu <tmfu@pku.edu.cn>